rclone/rclone/MANUAL.md

 This only limits the bandwidth of the data transfer, it doesn't limit the bandwith of the directory listings etc.

+For Linux/Unix operating systems: rclone will toggle the bandwidth limiter on and off upon receipt of the SIGUSR2 signal.
+This feature allows the user to remove the bandwidth limitations of a long running rclone transfer during off-peak hours, and to restore it back to the value specified with --bwlimit again when needed.

 ### --checkers=N ###

 The number of checkers to run in parallel.
 Checkers do the equality